OfficialEcho95/AirBnB_clone/README.md

 ALXBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.
-The goal of the project is to deploy on your server a simple copy of the AirBnB website.
+The goal of the project is to deploy on our server a simple copy of the AirBnB website.

 ## Console :computer: